epakhomov/Comparing_Classifiers/README.md

 ## The objective and the data

 The objective of this assignment is to compare the performance of the classifiers (dummy classifier, k-nearest neighbors, logistic regression, decision trees, and support vector machines).
-The data for this assignment could be found [here](https://archive.ics.uci.edu/dataset/222/bank+marketing).
+The dataset for this assignment could be found [here](https://archive.ics.uci.edu/dataset/222/bank+marketing).

 ## The business objective